zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/array-filtering-operators.md

 # ARRAY Operators

-Milvus provides powerful operators to query array fields, allowing you to filter and retrieve entities based on the contents of arrays.
+Zilliz Cloud provides powerful operators to query array fields, allowing you to filter and retrieve entities based on the contents of arrays.

 <Admonition type="info" icon="📘" title="Notes">